N6RFM/psws-drf-tid-tools/README.md

 ## IMPORTANT CAVEAT

-There are numerous ways to extract TID information from DRF data and/or spectrograms.

 The goals of this toolset are 1) allow citizen scientists a means to explore TIDs and
 2) obtain estimates of TID propagation speed and direction.
 The extraction tools available here serve as place holders until more refined and accurate TID extraction tools become